marcelkliemannel/kotlin-onetimepassword/README.md

 ### Key URI Format for QR Codes

 The [Key Uri Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) specification defines a URI which can carry all generator configuration values.
-This URI can be embedded inside a QR code, which makes the setup of an OTP account in OTP Apps easy and error-free.
+This URI can be embedded inside a QR code, which makes the setup of an OTP account in OTP apps easy and error-free.

 This library provides the `OtpAuthUriBuilder` do generate such a URI.
 For example:

 ```kotlin
 OtpAuthUriBuilder.forTotp(Base32().encode("secret".toByteArray()))
   .label("John", "Company")